 Tom received his law degree from Emory University School of Law, where he won the Henry Quillian Prize for outstanding achievement in contracts and commercial law.
 He earned his undergraduate degree from the University of Pennsylvania, where he won the Elizabeth F. Flower Prize for best undergraduate paper in philosophy, and was the second-slowest member of the men’s cycling team.

-Tom is a member of the ethics, legislative, and executive committees of the New York State Bar Association’s Family Law Section, and co-chair of its social media committee.
+Tom has served as a CLE lecturer for the New York State Bar Association’s Family Law Section, and is a member of the Section’s ethics, legislative, and executive committees, and co-chair of its social media committee.

 Outside of his law practice, Tom is co-chair of the Book Council of the National Book Foundation, a board member of Housing Works Bookstore Cafe, a trustee and the treasurer of the Philomathean Endowment Trust, and the volunteering chair of the Junior Committee of Citymeals on Wheels.